Measures to achieve net zero GHG Emissions within Our Investment and Loan portfolios

 In the Daiwa Securities Group Net Zero Carbon Declaration, which was formulated in August 2021 with the aim of realizing a carbon-neutral society, the Group has set out the following goal: " Achieve net zero greenhouse gas emissions within our investment and loan portfolios, etc. by 2050 (Scope 3) ".
 In order to clarify a concrete path toward this goal, we measured emissions and set interim targets for each sector by FY2030.

-In addition to the interim targets, the actual values measured based on the PCAF Standards and the efforts to achieve goals are as follows.
+The actual values in FY2024 measured based on the PCAF Standards and the efforts to achieve goals are as follows.

 Measurement scope

-For the FY2023 measurement, we expanded the scope of coverage compared to previous years.
-Regarding sectors, measurements were not limited to high-emitting sectors among the asset classes that are subject to calculation in PCAF.
-In addition, emissions from investment and loan recipients were measured not only as a total of Scope 1 and 2, but also including Scope 3.
+For the FY2024 measurement of actual values, as in the previous fiscal year, measurements included all sectors that were not limited to high-emitting sectors among the asset classes that are subject to calculation in PCAF.
+In addition, emissions from investees and borrowers were measured not only as a total of Scope 1 and 2, but also including Scope 3.
 They were expanded to all sectors.

 • Sectors